ghazalmilani/One-Shot-Learning-from-Text-ICLP2023/README.md

 - **Commonsense Knowledge**: Uses ConceptNet to enrich background knowledge.
 - **Comparative Analysis**: Benchmarks MIL against Aleph (traditional ILP) and Siamese Networks.

+### Datasets
+Task Classification Dataset:

+Custom dataset for family, work, and sport categories.
+Includes positive and negative examples for training and evaluation.
+News Category Dataset:

+Publicly available dataset with diverse topics (sports, technology, environment, etc.).
+Used to validate the generalization capabilities of the MIL approach.

 ### Citation

 If you find this work useful in your research, please consider citing: